Malayalam: Malayalam script

 Historically, several scripts were used to write Malayalam.
 Among these were the Vatteluttu, Kolezhuthu and Malayanma scripts.
 But it was the Grantha script, another Southern Brahmi variation, which gave rise to the modern Malayalam script.
 The modern Malayalam script bears high similarity to Tigalari script, which was used for writing Tulu language in Coastal Karnataka (Dakshina Kannada and Udupi districts) and the northernmost Kasaragod district of Kerala.
 It is syllabic in the sense that the sequence of graphic elements means that syllables have to be read as units, though in this system the elements representing individual vowels and consonants are for the most part readily identifiable.
 In the 1960s Malayalam dispensed with many special letters representing less frequent conjunct consonants and combinations of the vowel /u, u:/ with different consonants.

 Malayalam script consists of a total of 578 characters.
 The script contains 52 letters including 16 vowels and 36 consonants, which forms 576 syllabic characters, and contains two additional diacritic characters named anusvāra and visarga.
 The earlier style of writing has been superseded by a new style as of 1981.
 This new script reduces the different letters for typesetting from 900 to fewer than 90.
 This was mainly done to include Malayalam in the keyboards of typewriters and computers.

 In 1999 a group named "Rachana Akshara Vedi" produced a set of free fonts containing the entire character repertoire of more than 900 glyphs.
 This was announced and released along with a text editor in the same year at Thiruvananthapuram, the capital of Kerala.
-In 2004, the fonts were released under the GNU GPL license by Richard Stallman of the Free Software Foundation at the Cochin University of Science and Technology in Kochi, Kerala.
+In 2004, the fonts were released under the GPL license by Richard Stallman.
+A dedicated Malayalam operating system was released in 2006.